srighanesh-sriv/srighanesh-sriv/README.md

 <!-- Profile README · Srighanesh A S · srighanesh-sriv -->

 <h1 align="center">Hi, I'm Srighanesh A S 👋</h1>
-<h3 align="center">Data Science-focused engineer with strong foundations in mathematics, machine learning, and data-driven systems.
-Interested in building reliable and scalable solutions across engineering and healthcare domains.</h3>
+<h3 align="center">Data Science-focused engineer with a strong foundation in mathematics, machine learning, and data-driven systems.
+Experience in building end-to-end pipelines and applying statistical and optimization techniques to real-world problems in healthcare, transportation, and industrial domains.</h3>

 <p align="center">
   <a href="https://linkedin.com/in/srighaneshsrivathsan">